tlienart/SimonCoste.github.io/research.md

 Following the recent paper of [Bordenave, Chafaï and Garcia-Zelada](https://arxiv.org/pdf/2012.05602.pdf), I show that when $A_n$ is a random $n\times n$ matrix with all $n^2$ entries independent random variables with distribution $\mathrm{Bernoulli}(d/n)$ and $d>1$ is fixed while $n \to \infty$, then the random polynomial $det(I_n - zA_n)$ converges weakly in distribution towards a random analytic function on $D(0, 1/\sqrt{d})$.
 This function is a Poisson analog of the *Gaussian Holomorphic Chaos*, see [Najnudel, Paquette, Simm 2020](https://arxiv.org/pdf/2011.01823.pdf).
 The result is also proved when $d$ is allowed to grow to infinity with $n$ slowly.
 In this semi-sparse regime, the limits are more classical Gaussian objects and the statement on the eigenvalues is still valid: in particular, the second eigenvalue sticks to the bulk of the circular distribution.

-Work in progress with Yizhe Zhu and Ludovic Stefan: extension for regular graphs, regular digraphs and non-backtracking matrices.
+Work in progress with Yizhe Zhu and Gaultier Lambert: extension for regular graphs, regular digraphs (sums of Ewens permutations) and non-backtracking matrices.

 ### Stability of scattering transforms on sparse graphs